My dream is that whales and dolphins will no longer be held in captivity

 Public outcry over cetacean captivity has been steadily growing to unprecedented heights

 In the United States, where a significant portion of the world’s captive orcas, dolphins, and whales reside, a monumental step was taken in October of 2014 when the city of San Francisco put into law the Cetacean Free and Safe Passage Resolution, which declared whales and dolphins have the right “to be free of captivity, and to remain unrestricted in their natural environment…and be guaranteed free and safe passage in San Francisco’s coastal waters, San Francisco Bay, and its estuaries.”
-Furthermore, legislation entitled The Orca Welfare and Safety Act has been introduced in the state of California which, if enacted, will ban the use of orcas as performers in theme shows, end captive breeding programs and end the import and export of orcas in and out of the state.
-This would be a significant blow to SeaWorld, as SeaWorld San Diego has ten captive orcas, more than any aquarium in the world.
+Furthermore, legislation entitled The Orca Welfare and Safety Act was passed in the state of California in 2016, which bans the use of orcas as performers in theme shows, ends captive breeding programs and ends the import and export of orcas in and out of the state.
+This is a significant blow to SeaWorld, as SeaWorld San Diego has ten captive orcas, more than any aquarium in the world.
 This is the first such law in the United States and a massive step forward towards a future national ban on cetacean captivity in the US.
-The 11 orcas currently at SeaWorld San Diego will remain there but the new law makes it illegal to breed them, use them in performances, export them or import other orcas from either the wild or other aquariums.
+The 10 orcas currently at SeaWorld San Diego will remain there but the new law makes it illegal to breed them, use them in performances, export them or import other orcas from either the wild or other aquariums.

 In July of 2014, Justice Stephen Isaacs, a judge in the Bahamas, ordered a company that owns a dolphinarium holding eight captive dolphins to shut down the facility and release the animals back to the ocean.
 Just as encouraging was Justice Isaacs’ official court statement, which questioned the legality of holding dolphins in captivity for the purpose of human entertainment.